 A comprehensive collection of articles, videos and more, hand-picked by our editors

-- Hosted shared desktops (XenApp) - multiple users can access a single shared Remote Desktop Services (formerly Terminal Services) desktop.
+Hosted shared desktops (XenApp) - multiple users can access a single, shared Remote Desktop Services (RDS) desktop.

-- Local virtual machine - a virtual machine is stored and runs locally on a client device, utilizing a client hypervisor (XenClient).
+Local virtual machine - a virtual machine is stored and runs locally on a client device, utilizing a client hypervisor called XenClient.
 The image can be synced with a master image on a server as needed.

 Continue Reading About Citrix XenDesktop

 View All Definitions